Madge Arwell: Oh no, love, no. I think you've just got your helmet on backwards. How did you manage that?

 - The Doctor tries to Outrun the Fireball, just like Nine did in the "Do you want to come with me?" trailers, but Eleven is much clumsier at it.

 - Reg's "I'm sorry, my love" when his plane is about to go down is an echo of River Song's line.

 - The tree harvesters are from Androzani Major, and unfortunately, the citizens of the planet are still materialistic capitalists.

-- The trees' plan to recruit a human as a pilot is similar to that of the Aickman road TARDIS.
+- The trees' plan to recruit a human as a pilot is similar to that of the Aickman Road TARDIS-knockoff.

 - When Madge's husband first met her, he followed her home, just like Kathy Nightingale's did.

 - The Doctor left Amy waiting for two years again.

 - The predominant colour in Madge's room, which the Doctor calls "boring?"
 Blue.